📊 FE Key Takeaways

 Key Metrics to Watch

-- Free cash flow trend and capital expenditure scaling in relation to operating cash flow
+- Free cash flow trend and timeline to positive generation

 - Current ratio improvement and working capital management